cmu-sei/sds-documentation-site/.playground/content/6.vaultsync/2.installation-guide/2.getting-started/index.md

 Welcome to VaultSync!
 This quick-start guide walks you through setting up your workspace, uploading your first files, and sharing content securely.

-If you haven’t already, be sure to review the [Installation Guide](../installation-guide) to install or access VaultSync in your environment.
+If you haven't already, be sure to review the [Installation Guide](../installation-guide) to install or access VaultSync in your environment.

 ---